marcantondahmen/automad-airmad/docs/source/usage.rst

 The code above doesn't produce any output.
-Instead it populates some Runtime `variables <#runtime-variables>`_ that can be used in the Automad template to at any point after the Airmad instance above.
+Instead it populates some Runtime `variables <#runtime-variables>`_ that can be used in the Automad template at any point after the Airmad instance above.
 Note the ``prefix`` parameter.
-The prefix is required to make sure that all runtime variables have unique names.
+The prefix is **required** to make sure that all runtime variables have **unique** names.
 To display the generated output, the ``:exampleOutput`` variable can be used in a template for example as follows.

 .. code-block:: php
+   :emphasize-lines: 2

     <div class="cards">
         @{ :exampleOutput }